 Educate & Train Employees: Establish a written policy about privacy and data security and communicate it to all employees.
 Make sure your employees know which types of information are sensitive or confidential and what their responsibilities are to protect that data.

 Data Breach Insurance: Data breach insurance and cyber liability insurance help protect you in the event of a data breach.
 These services can help cover costs involved, including fines and assessments, credit monitoring, hardware upgrades, forensic exams and more depending on the coverage you choose.
 Getting data breach coverage is important because quick action is imperative to help restore both your reputation and your business after it has been damaged by a cyber attack.

-When it comes to data breaches in today’s tech obsessed society, the odds are against any business regardless of size.
+When it comes to data breaches in today’s society, the odds are against any business regardless of size.
 Take precautions to reduce your chances of getting attacked by keeping your business and your customers safe.